MDE4CPP/MDE4CPP/README.md

   	* fUML4CPP will be used for .uml models
   	* To use UML4CPP (no fUML specific executions, only the structural part), `-PStructureOnly` or `-PSO` has to be added to the command.

-7. There are variour dependencies between tasks as well as projects and models.
+7. There are various dependencies between tasks as well as projects and models.
 For instance, a generator has to be compiled before source code of a model can be generated or the meta model has to be compiled before model can be compiled.
 All dependencies of a task are specified.
 It is not necessary to start or perform all dependencies manually.
 Gradle is able to performed this tasks automatically.
 Thus, it is sufficient to perform a desired task.
 For instance, to compile the example project `ecoreExample`, just call `gradle compileEcoreExample` on command line and all dependencies like delivering basing interfaces, generating and compiling ecore model and creating generator file are performed by gradle.